One Pot Green Lentils with Sweet Potatoes and Kale

 - 1 large sweet potato, chopped (about 2 heaping cups)

-- 4 cups chicken broth (use vegetable broth if you want it to be vegetarian)
+- 4 cups reduced or no sodium chicken broth (substitute vegetable broth if you prefer)

 - 1 teaspoon fresh thyme

-- 4 cups packed fresh baby kale (about a 5 ounce container)
+- 4 cups packed fresh baby kale (5 ounce container)

 - Additional fresh parsley for garnish